tcaudilllg/QB-Disassembly/README.md

 Notes and patches for Microsoft QBASIC for DOS

-This git will host notes and observations QBASIC's source code, which was leaked a few years back along with MS-DOS 6.
+This git will host notes and observations regarding QBASIC's source code, which was leaked a few years back along with MS-DOS 6.
 The source is property of Microsoft and will not be hosted here, but is available from several sources... search for it.

 ## OVERVIEW